IU-PR/Capstone_project/content/docs/Groups/FreshMarket.md

 But because some of us working - we can illustrate our history in industry:
 - Table with tasks and backlog is necessary
 - Weeks to evaluate working period of each person
+- For each feature we have to clip the person who will be response in any next iteration to debug or improve